Remi-Boutin/Remi-Boutin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a third year Phd student at the [MAP 5 laboratory](https://map5.mi.parisdescartes.fr), [Université Paris Cité](https://u-paris.fr/), under the supervision of [Pr.
+I am a third year PhD student at the [MAP 5 laboratory](https://map5.mi.parisdescartes.fr), [Université Paris Cité](https://u-paris.fr/), under the supervision of [Pr.
 Pierre Latouche](https://lmbp.uca.fr/~latouche/) and [Pr.
 Charles Bouveyron](https://math.univ-cotedazur.fr/~cbouveyr/).
-My areas of research are mainly related to *statistical network analysis*, *topic modelling* as well as *deep probabilistic modelling*.
+My areas of research are related to *statistical network analysis*, *topic modelling* as well as *deep probabilistic modelling*.
 Feel free to send me an email for more information concerning my work.